svenpohl1991/thermostat/README.md

 # thermostat
-A tool for generating thermodynamic statistics.
+A toolbox for creating statistics for thermodynamic models.

-Makes massive use of https://github.com/usnistgov/teqp provided by Ian Bell.
+All properties are calculated with https://github.com/usnistgov/teqp provided by Ian Bell.